How to optimize your Amazon listing to beat the competition

 5. Split test your Amazon listing.

-In case you missed it, download the SOP on how to build your list of long-tail and short-tail keywords for optimization.
+In case you missed it, download the SOP on how to build your list of long-tail and short-tail Amazon keywords for Amazon SERP optimization.

 Eugene Cheng is part of ZonGuru’s business development team, an Amazon business consultant, and a blockchain enthusiast.
 ZonGuru is an all-in-one private label seller toolkit to provide sellers with powerful data insights and automation to grow and scale their business.